 Simple fetch limiter (Part 2)

-#TypeScript #async #fetch #rate-limit #delay #event-loop
+#typescript #async #fetch #rate-limit #delay #event-loop

 Leonardo Dicaprio Reaction GIF